U.K. Stars Turn Out for Richard Curtis and Rankin’s Extinction Rebellion Short Film

 Frears, who recently directed “A Very English Scandal,” looks down the barrel of the camera.
 “We have a simple choice to make,” he says.
 “Either our governments make hard decisions now or we all face tragic consequences later.”

-Extinction Rebellion has launched waves of high-profile peaceful protests in London, closing roads, and occupying major parts of the city in an attempt to force action on climate change.
-In the short, stars call for action including reducing carbon emissions to zero in ten years, and investment in the green economy.
+Extinction Rebellion has launched waves of high-profile peaceful protests in London, closing roads and occupying major parts of the city in an attempt to force action on climate change.
+In the short, stars call for action, including reducing carbon emissions to zero in 10 years and investing in the green economy.

+“We demand that we are involved in the decision-making.
+It’s our futures too,” says Goulding.

+“We demand a fair and just plan that addresses global inequality,” adds Staunton.

 Talent including Benedict Cumberbatch have publicly backed Extinction Rebellion.
 Emma Thompson top-lined “Extinction,” a satirical short film showing the group confronting government officials.